Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 If your child needs a blood test, the haemophilia nurse or doctor will explain this at the appointment.

 If a blood test is needed, and depending on your child’s age, local anaesthetic cream ('numbing cream') may be offered before seeing the doctor.
-This is applied by the nurse to the back of the child’s hands and/or front of the arm and helps to ease the pain associated with the blood test.
+This is applied by the nurse to the back of the child’s hands or front of the arm and helps to ease the pain associated with the blood test.

 After your appointment